MagicalBean/share.sh-front-end/README.md

+# Share.sh - Front End

+The front end for share.sh, a clone of Transfer.sh and Keep.sh

-# Getting Started with Create React App
+# Create React App Stuff:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts